sharmapankaj2512/elixir-pooly/README.md

 ## How to play

-- Load application `git push -u origin master`
+- Load application `mix -S iex`
-- Tinker with process hierarchy `git push -u origin master`
+- Tinker with process hierarchy `:observer.start`